The Dog Days of PySpark

 df.show(10)

-So in real life, we would probably have a few more columns, maybe a bunch of random STRING columns as part of this Dataframe.
+columns as part of this Dataframe.
 Also, let’s just say you had a requirement to add an additional column that was the sum of these other integer columns by row.
 No grouping.

-Let’s say there are 15 STRING columns and you don’t want to GROUP BY each one of those 15 STRING columns to simply get an additional column added.
+columns to simply get an additional column added.
 Also, to throw an extra curve ball into the mix, the Dataframe can change and so the columns you would like to add are variable.
 Aka, sometimes it’s a list of 5 columns, sometimes is a list of 8, who knows?

-So, you in all your genius decide to Google for the answer, say “row-wise addition operation in PySpark over multiple columns.
+So, you in all your genius decide to Google for the answer, say “row-wise addition operation in PySpark over multiple columns.”

 The Native Python way.